7 bodies found in search for two missing Oklahoma teens: authorities

 According to the Okmulgee County Sheriff’s Office, Webster was supposed to return home by 5 p.m.
 Sunday after spending the weekend with a friend but didn’t show up.

-Webster was reported to be staying Jesse McFadden, who was on the state’s sex offender registry, and members of his family.
+Webster was reported to be staying with Jesse McFadden, who was on the state’s sex offender registry, and members of his family, officials said.
 Oklahoma Department of Corrections prison records show McFadden was convicted of first-degree rape in 2003 and released in October 2020.

 It was thought the group went to a ranch in McAlester, but the sheriff’s office says that didn’t happen.
 Investigators also say at some point, Brittany Brewer was picked up Saturday night by the group.

-Monday evening, authorities confirmed to KJRH and KTUL that a search warrant was executed at a property in Henryetta.
+Monday evening, authorities confirmed to KJRH and KTUL that a search warrant was executed at a property belonging to McFadden in Henryetta.
 There, authorities say they found seven bodies.

 They believe three are Webster, Brewer, and Jesse McFadden.
-The Medical Examiner is working to confirm the identities.
+The medical examiner is working to confirm the identities.
+Authorities did not identify the other four bodies.

 The Oklahoma Highway Patrol canceled the missing endangered person advisory for Webster and Brewer Monday afternoon.
 Authorities also confirmed they are no longer searching for McFadden.